dmurfet/deeplinearlogic/README.md

 - **Version 9** (snapshot `19-4-2017`).
 Fixed some small things in the Pattern NTM.
 Increased the minimum sequence length to `7` on all tasks (so `5` content symbols plus initial and terminal).
 In all controllers we are now updating the memory using the *current* write address, rather than the *previous* write address as we had been doing.
 That is, we now match the original NTM paper.

-- **Version 10** (*current version*).
+- **Version 10** (snapshot `20-4-2017`).
 Fixed the masking of sequences by having terminal symbols instead of zeros in the encoded output.
+This to **much** better performance of all controllers on all tasks; we can basically ignore the previous runs on Multiple Pattern tasks, for example.

 ## Remarks on tasks